cilium/cilium/Documentation/operations/upgrade.rst

 * ``nodes-gc-interval``: This option was marked as deprecated and has no effect in 1.11.
 Cilium Node Garbage collector is added back in 1.12 (but for k8s GC instead of kvstore), so this flag is moved out of deprecated list.
+* This is only relevant for deployments where IPSec is enabled!
+In upgrades to Cilium v1.12.8, the IPSec state is not refreshed, which causes dropped connections in the cluster.
+As such we recommend to stay at v1.12.7.
+This issue can be mitigated by either replacing workload nodes in the cluster (to get a fresh IPSec state) or by flushing the current state by running the following command on each node:
+  ``ip xfrm state flush``.

 Removed Options
 ~~~~~~~~~~~~~~~